The Vermont Department of Libraries is administering two federal capital project grant opportunities for public libraries in Vermont.

 The Vermont Department of Libraries' $10M for Public Facilities Preservation Initiative Grants for small, rural public libraries in Vermont is administered by the U.S. Department of Housing and Urban Development (HUD) through their FY2023 Economic Initiative Community Project Funding program.

 This funding was made possible by the support of Senator Leahy, who included the Department’s proposal in the Consolidated Appropriations Act, 2023.

 The Department's grant application for these funds will be open to all rural and small public libraries in Vermont with the exception of public libraries that received specific, individual earmarks for support through the Congressionally Directed Spending process.

 Goal: To provide resources to address repair and mitigation needs in small, rural public libraries that also serve as community meeting spaces and public facilities, with a focus on economically depressed areas.

 The Department recommends that every public library apply for all grant funding for which it is eligible.
-That said, these will be competitive grants.
-The available funding will enable some public libraries to complete capital projects.
-However, the funding does not fully meet the significant need for capital projects funding in all of Vermont’s 188 public libraries.
-The Department aims to support libraries across Vermont and anticipates making awards to at least one public library in each of Vermont’s 14 counties.
+That said, these will be competitive grants that will enable some public libraries to complete capital projects.
+However, the funding does not fully meet the significant need for capital projects funding in all of Vermont’s 187 public libraries.
+The Department aims to support libraries across Vermont and anticipates making awards to at least one public library in each of Vermont’s 14 counties through these two programs.

 If your capital project fits within the parameters of both the U.S. Treasury Capital Projects Fund for Libraries and Public Facilities Preservation Initiative Grants, then the Department recommends that you apply for both grant opportunities.

 If you haven’t already, you should start working on advancing your capital project.
 The further along your library is with planning and raising funds for your capital project, the better positioned you will be to apply for these and other grant opportunities.

 Please direct any questions to LIB.VTLIBCapitalGrants@vermont.gov